 The Eisenhower Matrix has a simple yet powerful question at its core: "Do I need to be doing this?"
 It's easy to get caught up in the flurry of tasks, without considering their actual significance.
 The Matrix, however, provides a framework to develop the habit of asking if each task is aligned with your goals.

 Procrastination can be an insidious enemy, but the Eisenhower Matrix offers a way to combat it.
+Sometimes, to win the game you're optimizing for, you must lose the ones you've been told were important.
 By distinguishing between what is important and time-sensitive, you can cultivate a sense of urgency that fuels productivity without sapping your energy on trivial tasks.

 The Difference Between Urgent and Important